Extraskilled56alt/inf-base-code/README.md

-# inf1.00
+# inf base files
-this is an official update files for infinity games
+these files are some coldline html files for the basic version of infinity games